Quarantine Plan for International Students Travelling to Canada

 Arranging the necessary supports

-- Food - You will be provided with three meals every day, dropped off to your room.
-TRU World will cover the associated costs.
+- Food — You will be provided with three meals every day, dropped off to your room.
+TRU World will cover the associated costs for new students required to be on campus for face-to-face classes.

 - Medication — if you are taking any medication, bring a two months’ supply, which must be accompanied by a doctor’s note and a prescription.
 This will give us enough time to enroll you with the BC Medical Services Plan (Provincial Health Insurance) and ensure that you are able to see a doctor in Kamloops to get your prescription(s) refilled.